 “Carbon credits, particularly those generated from diverse, native revegetation will play an increasingly critical role in helping to reduce our emissions and to reversing some of the damage caused by land clearing.
 To really maximise the impact of these initiatives however, there is a need for strong government policy around carbon trading schemes to allow for significant investment in the land sector.”

-The carbon credits have been generated by Biodiverse Carbon Conservation, a social enterprise jointly owned by Greening Australia and Australian Integrated Carbon.
+The carbon credits have been generated by Biodiverse Carbon Conservation (now Canopy), a social enterprise jointly owned by Greening Australia and Australian Integrated Carbon.

 Todd Berkinshaw, National Programs and Science Director